Jewish Koine Greek: Grammar

-Koine Greek grammar already departs from earlier Greek grammar in several areas, but the Jewish texts are generally consistent with Gentile texts, with the exception of a small number of grammatical semitisms.
+Koine Greek grammar already departs from earlier Greek grammar in several areas, but the Jewish texts are generally consistent with other texts by non-Jewish authors, with the exception of a small number of grammatical semitisms.
 As would be expected, many Jewish texts show virtually no departures from the Koine or "common Attic" used by Gentile authors.
 Authors writing for Gentile audiences such as Josephus and Philo of Alexandria observe a standard of Greek grammar well above that of many surviving pagan sources.

 Neologisms

 A major difference between the Septuagint and associated literature, and contemporary non-Jewish Koine texts is the presence of pure neologisms (new coinages) or new usage of vocabulary.
 However, hapax legomena may not always be neologisms, given the specialist subject matter of the Septuagint.
 Also, some of the "neologisms" of the Septuagint may not be wholly new coinages but rather "morphological neologisms"—new combinations of existing words (in the same manner as German neubildungen), such as the large number of compound words made up of two or more Hebrew words.